michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/03-openai-deployment.md

    - **Target sub-resource:** `vault`
    - **Virtual network:** `vnet-spoke-ai`
    - **Subnet:** `snet-private-endpoints`
    - **Private DNS integration:** enable it.
-Unlike the AI service, no DNS zone was pre-created for Key Vault in Phase 2 — the correct zone name is **`privatelink.vaultcore.azure.net`**, and the portal will offer to auto-create and link it to `vnet-spoke-ai` as part of this step.
+The correct zone name for Key Vault is **`privatelink.vaultcore.azure.net`**, and the portal will offer to auto-create and link it to `vnet-spoke-ai` as part of this step.
 Let it.
    - **OK** to add the private endpoint, then continue back on the Key Vault creation wizard
 4. **Review + create** → **Create**